Charge Clients PayPal Fees for Payments sent through WHMCS

 Two.
 The same prohibition applies to European Union.
 According to regulations, traders are not allowed to charge extra for using credit or debit card.
 This includes electronic transactions like PayPal.

 Three.
 National laws may also apply.
 For example, in Italy it's illegal to impose a surcharge since 2010 as stated in art.
 62 Consumer Code.
 As you probably know, Ryanair was excelling in this habit.
 Look at them now.
-We can conclude by saying that...
+We could conclude the question with this image but keep readin.

 Over the years, many tried to overcome the problem of high fees with risky subterfuges.
-In the following chapters we're going to discuss them.
-We will also describe how you can legitly reduce the impact of PayPal fees on your business.
+I'm going to discuss them in the following chapters.
+I will also describe how you can legitly reduce the impact of PayPal fees on your business.

 How many times have you shopped online only to receive an invoice with a strange line item which actually reflects PayPal transaction fee?
 I'm raising both my hands.
-This is still a common practice made by smarty people, not to say other words.
+This is still a common practice made by "smart" companies people, not to say other words.

 Some WHMCS users go even further transaction fees.
 They charge a higher price depending on nationality.